 The Cat-HTR process involves breaking down a wide range of plastics to their original component molecules and then rearranging these molecules to turn the waste plastic into readily usable chemicals and recycled oils.

 ReNew ELP is building the first commercial scale Cat-HTR plant at the Wilton international site in Teesside to recycle end-of-life plastics.
 The plant will initially recycle 20,000 tonnes of end-of-life plastic per annum but ReNew ELP has planning consent for a further three units, with a potential total processing capacity of 80,000 tonnes per annum.

-The launch of ReNew ELP has been financed through equity investment organised by Armstrong Energy.
-Steve Mahon, CEO of Armstrong Energy, said: “We believe this technology can revolutionise the recycling of end-of-life plastics in the UK, and make a big dent in the amount of plastic that is currently going to landfill or ending up in our oceans.
+Founder of ReNew ELP and low carbon investment specialist Dr Steve Mahon said: “We believe this technology can revolutionise the recycling of end-of-life plastics in the UK, and make a big dent in the amount of plastic that is currently going to landfill or ending up in our oceans.

 “The technology lends itself to a modular build, allowing scale-up with minimal risk, and it has the ability to tailor the production towards either hydrocarbon liquids or waxes, providing a high degree of operational flexibility.